sjokagyi/ansible_tutorial/terraform/server_1/README.md

-# Terraform Cofiguration For Target Server 1
+# Terraform Configuration For Target Server 1